Cleveland Clinic logo

 Zika Virus

 Zika is an illness you get from a virus.
 It’s spread by Aedes mosquitoes that live in many parts of the world.
 It can also spread through sex.
-If a pregnant person is infected, they can pass the virus to the fetus.
-This can cause serious congenital (present at birth) conditions, including improper brain development and vision problems.
+Most people don’t have symptoms.
+If you get infected while pregnant, you can pass the virus to the fetus.
+This can cause serious congenital (present at birth) conditions, including improper brain development.

-Zika virus (or Zika fever) is an illness you get from certain types of mosquitoes (Aedes aegypti and Aedes albopictus).
-It’s caused by a virus, an organism that uses your cells to make more copies of itself.
+Zika is a viral illness that you can get from certain types of mosquitoes.
 Most people don’t know they have it or have very mild symptoms.
-If a person who’s pregnant gets infected, the virus can prevent the fetus’s brain from developing properly.
+If you get infected while pregnant, the virus can prevent the fetal brain from developing properly.
+This can lead to severe health conditions.

 Advertisement